viditpawar0/sb-backend-dev-stack/README.md

 ---

-### To run this application localy in dev mode, run this command in terminal:-
+### To run this application localy in dev mode, clone this repo and run this command in terminal from root:-

 ~~~
-docker compose -f oci://docker.io/viditpawar/sb-backend-dev-stack up
+docker compose up
 ~~~

-### To stop the application, run this command in ternimal:-
+### To stop the application, run this command in ternimal from root:-

 ~~~
-docker compose -f oci://docker.io/viditpawar/sb-backend-dev-stack down
+docker compose down
 ~~~

 ---